 Located on the second floor of the Art Gallery of Hamilton, Abedar Kamgari gathers an intimate crowd to give us a behind the scenes tour of her exhibition Journey West.
 We learn that this specific space is set up so a connection between the AGH’s collection and contemporary artists can emerge.

 Aerial videographer Ian Wood has created a cinematic short exploring all Los Angeles has to offer by way of architecture, street art and natural beauty.
 “I continue to be awe struck by how much of this vast city I have partially or completely overlooked before undertaking this video.
-And like most voyages of discovery, I’ve realize there’s so much more to find,” Wood describes.
-For a complete map of the locations click here.
+And like most voyages of discovery, I’ve realize there’s … Continue reading An aerial view from Los Angeles

 The Phantom Flex4K camera, which can shoot more than 1,000 frames per second at 4K resolution, weighs 14 pounds without a lens or viewfinder.
 To get it off the ground, Brain Farm got help from Swedish drone manufacturer Intuitive Aerial to enhance an Aerigon drone with 40 percent more power, according to Popular Mechanics.
-The finished product was a six-armed, 12-propeller drone capable of lifting a 30-pound setup, which included the camera and a special cradle.
+The … Continue reading The first 4K footage taken from a drone